-4.1.1 Geometry
+4.1.1 General

-General catchment attributes related to geometry and Person Equivalents are specified in the Geometry Tab of the Catchments Editor.
+General catchment attributes related to geometry and Person Equivalents are specified in the 'General' tab of the Catchments Editor.
+Optionally, land use of the catchment's surface can also be specified in this tab.

 In MIKE+, the geographical extent of a catchment is determined by the catchment polygon perimeter.
 MIKE+ provides information on the total catchment area based on polygon geometry.